tobifash0/Security-Groups-Mapped-Drives-Personal-Drives/README.md

 <br>

-22. o check Bob's access to the HR folder on Desktop2:
+21. o check Bob's access to the HR folder on Desktop2:

-1. Log in as Bob on the Desktop2 account.
+- Log in as Bob on the Desktop2 account.
-2. Open File Explorer.
+-  Open File Explorer.
-3. In the File Explorer search bar, paste the following network path:\\Server2022\HR
+-   In the File Explorer search bar, paste the following network path:\\Server2022\HR
-4. Press Enter to navigate to the HR shared folder.
+-  Pess Enter to navigate to the HR shared folder.
 <br>
 Since Bob is part of the HR group, he should have access to this folder.
 You should be able to see the contents of the HR folder.
 If you followed the permissions setup correctly, Bob should have Read/Write access to this folder.